 - Foil backed plasterboard,

 - Impermeable insulation such as sheets of polystyrene.

-All joints in the vapor barrier should be taped or glued to make sure no air gets through.
+All joints and overlaps in the vapor barrier should be taped or glued to make sure no air gets through.

 See Insulation for similar Posts